Codecademy/docs/content/python/concepts/built-in-functions/terms/any/any.md

 ---
-Title: "any()"
+Title: 'any()'
-Description: "Takes in an iterable object such as a list or tuple and returns True if any of the elements in the iterable are True.
-If none of the elements in the iterable are True, returns False."
+Description: 'Takes in an iterable object such as a list or tuple and returns True if any of the elements in the iterable are True.
+If none of the elements in the iterable are True, returns False.'
 Subjects:
-  - "Computer Science"
+  - 'Computer Science'
-  - "Data Science"
+  - 'Data Science'
 Tags:
-  - "Functions"
+  - 'Functions'
-  - "Methods"
+  - 'Methods'
-  - "Strings"
+  - 'Strings'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/computer-science"
+  - 'paths/computer-science'
-  - "paths/data-science"
+  - 'paths/data-science'
 ---

 The `any()` built-in function takes in an iterable object such as a list or tuple and returns `True` if any of the elements in the iterable are true.
 If none of the elements present in the iterable are true, `any()` will return `False`.